 I send my kids to sleep away camp for the opportunities it offers them—independence, incredible fun, pride in themselves, learning to live with others, an experience all their own and separate from their parents, and ultimately their greatest childhood memories.

-Indian Head is a home, they take you in and treat you like a family.
+Camp IHC is a home, they take you in and treat you like a family.
 At camp, it's not friends you have, it’s a second family.
 Your bunk of boys or girls are your brothers and sisters, and you counselors, well—they're your parents.

 Camp is a unique experience different from any class you can enroll them in.
 They get to discover a side to them that they don't know exists, and camp allows them to meet and interact with people that are different than their friends at home.
 An experience that will help them in life as they get older.